What is ‘Extended Validation’?‘

-No, the EV SSL guidelines do not permit wildcard certificates.
+No, the EV SSL/TLS guidelines do not permit wildcard certificates.
 In some cases the use of subjectAltName extensions can provide the same benefits as a wildcard certificate, and this is permitted within the EV guidelines.

 What is Entrust's EV Certificate Problem Reporting and Response Capability?